Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

 But that message hasn’t trickled down to the troops.

-Santiago had a high level security clearance in his new role as an Air Force flight attendant for the nation’s biggest VIPs, stationed at Joint Base Andrews, where he was president of a base council and mentor to many.
+Santiago had a high-level security clearance in his new role as an Air Force flight attendant for the nation’s biggest VIPs, stationed at Joint Base Andrews, where he was president of a base council and mentor to many.

 “He was so driven, so hard-working,” said Edisson Naranjo-Mejia, 31, one of Santiago’s closest friends.
 “But he always had this shell.
 And he had it for three reasons.”